-According to the Attention reinforcing hypothesis (H2), popular problems are more likely to attract further attention, and hence become even more popular.
-To test this hypothesis, we define Attention reinforcing as a positive feedback effect driving the tendency of high levels of attention to generate further attention (see equation A.4 in Appendix A).
-A positive effect of Attention reinforcing would indicate that higher levels of attention received by a problem in the past, will lead to a higher likelihood of receiving an even more attention in the future - a sort of "popular for being popular" effect.
+According to the Attention reinforcing hypothesis (Hypothesis 2), popular problems are more likely to attract further attention and, hence, become even more popular.
+To test this hypothesis, we define Attention reinforcing as a positive feedback effect driving the tendency of high levels of attention to generate further attention (see Equation (A.4)).
+A positive effect of Attention reinforcing indicates that higher levels of attention received by a problem in the past lead to a higher likelihood of receiving even more attention in the future-a sort of "popular for being popular" effect.

-Attention mixing is defined as an interaction between cumulative attention and attention reinforcing (see equation A.5 in appendix A).
-A negative effect of Attention mixing would imply disassortativity, according to which active participants are less likely to allocate attention to more popular problems.
-At the project level, the consequence of disassortativity would be to divert (or disassociate) the attention of active participants away from popular problems to less popular ones.
+Attention mixing is defined as an interaction between cumulative attention and attention reinforcing (see Equation (A.5)).
+A negative effect of Attention mixing implies disassortativity, according to which active participants are less likely to allocate attention to more popular problems.
+At the project level, the consequence of disassortativity is to divert the attention of active participants away from popular problems to less popular ones.
 This is the specific prediction summarized in Hypothesis 3.

-The fourth hypothesis involves Attention clustering (H4), a mechanism that stabilizes the association between participants and problems by "locking" the flow of attention within local clusters.
-We represent Attention clustering as the number of bipartite four-cycles (see Equation A.6 in Appendix A).
-A positive effect of Attention clustering would imply that participants tend to cluster their attention around shared problems over time.
-We call this effect attention "clustering" because bipartite systems cannot have closed cycles of odd length like, for example, the closed triangles that are commonly used to measure clustering tendencies in social networks (Newman and Park 2003)11.
-As we explained, attention clustering captures the local character of search by predicting that participants are more likely to extend their attention to problems located in the neighborhood of problems that are currently attracting their attention.
+The fourth hypothesis involves Attention clustering (Hypothesis 4), a mechanism that stabilizes the association between participants and problems by "locking" the flow of attention within local clusters.
+We represent Attention clustering as the number of bipartite four-cycles (see Equation (A.6)).
+A positive effect of Attention clustering implies that participants tend to cluster their attention around shared problems over time.
+We call this effect attention clustering because bipartite systems cannot have closed cycles of odd length, such as, for example, the closed triangles that are commonly used to measure clustering tendencies in social networks (Newman and Park 2003).11 As we explain, attention clustering captures the local character of search by predicting that participants are more likely to extend their attention to problems located in the neighborhood of problems that are currently attracting their attention.